-The EDA consists of an ensemble of 10 independent lower-resolution 4D-Var assimilations (T399L91 with two inner loops at T95 and T159) that differ by the explicit perturbation of the observations, the seasurface temperature and the model physics, plus 1 control 4D-Var which runs without any perturbation.
-The reason for running an EDA is that it can be shown (Isaksen et al. (2010)) that if the perturbations to the observations, model evolution and boundary conditions are properly chosen, the EDA analysis and background spread will provide realistic estimates of analysis and background errors standard deviations.
+The EDA consists of an ensemble of 25 (as of Cy40r1) independent lower-resolution 4D-Var assimilations (T399L91 with two inner loops at T95 and T159) that differ by the explicit perturbation of the observations, the sea-surface temperature and the model physics, plus 1 control 4D-Var which runs without any perturbation.
+The reason for running an EDA is that it can be shown (Isaksen et al., 2010) that if the perturbations to the observations, model evolution and boundary conditions are properly chosen, the EDA analysis and background spread will provide realistic estimates of analysis and background errors standard deviations.

 In the EDA, for each observation, perturbations are defined by randomly sampling a Gaussian distribution with zero mean and standard deviation equal to the estimate of the observation error standard deviation.
-Sea surface temperature fields are also perturbed, with correlated patterns as currently used in the Seasonal Forecasting System (Vialard et al. (2005)).
+Sea surface temperature fields are also perturbed, with correlated patterns as currently used in the Seasonal Forecasting System (Vialard et al., 2005).
 To simulate the impact of model uncertainty, the stochastically perturbed parametrization tendency (SPPT) scheme is used; this perturbs the total parametrized tendency of physical processes (more details can be found in part V of this document).

 The EDA background mean and standard deviations are computed in the enda_pp family which runs after completion of the EDA background forecasts family.
 The first task of the enda_pp family is ens_stats_members, where the EDA background fields are retrieved from storage and necessary pre-processing operations are carried out.
-These include the computation of fields which are not archived from the EDA run (Geopotential Height, Relative Humidity, Radiative Radiances for a selection of sensors).
+These include the computation of fields which are not archived from the EDA run (Geopotential Height, Relative Humidity, Radiances for a selection of sensors).
 The ens_stats_members task is split into a number of sub-tasks (ens_stats_mem) equal to the size of the EDA in order to parallelize the computations on the different EDA members.

 Task ens_stats_gather computes the ensemble mean and standard deviations of the EDA background fields.
-These fields are stored as grib files of type 'em' and 'es' of stream 'enda', respectively.
+These fields are stored as grib files of type 'em' and 'es' of stream 'elda', respectively.
+From Cy38r2, standard deviations of the unbalanced components of the control vector (see Section 4.2) are also computed in ens_stats_gather from EDA background perturbations.
+In this way EDA online estimates for the error fields for the full control vector are now available for use in 4DVar.

 Task ens_fetch_fields gathers the operational analysis fields needed for the calibration step of the EDA standard deviations.
 This is performed in task ens_cal, where the calibration coefficients of the EDA background variances are computed by Spread_Skill_Time_Avg.
-Variance Calibration is performed against the ECMWF operational analysis separately for each parameter, model level and geographical region (Northern Extra-Tropics, Tropics, Southern Extra-Tropics).
+Variance Calibration is performed against the ECMWF operational analysis separately for each parameter, model level and geographical region (northern extra-tropics, tropics, southern extra-tropics).